RakshandaKaukab05/Capstone-Project/README.md

 Center of disease control and prvention provides cross-cutting set of 124 indicators that allows state and territories to uniformly define, collect and report chronic disease data that are important to public health problem which can result in morbidity,mortility, disability and decreased quality of life.
 Chronic disease represent 7 of the top 10 causes of death in United States.Chronic disease vary by geographic area like country and states where essential public health intervention are needed.

 ### Objective
-For me the purpose of exploring this dataset is to find out motility rate and the risk factors behind these chronic disease for e.g smoking, excessive use of Alcohol, poor diet, lack of  proper health screening, insufficient physical activities and so on.
+The purpose of exploring this dataset is to find out motility rate and the risk factors behind these chronic disease for e.g smoking, excessive use of Alcohol, poor diet, lack of  proper health screening, insufficient physical activities and so on.
 And also trying to find out is there any correlation between these diseases.Exploratory data Analysis of Chronic disease indicator data will help health authorties to implement better plans for public health

 ### Aproach
 Inspecting 15 years chronic disease indicator data. which has 519718 rows and 34 columns.Also we have lot of missing data.